Home of Truth, Utah: Foundation

 While on her lecture tour in Boise, Idaho, Ogden announced a revelation directing her to establish a religious colony dedicated to "the truth".
 She returned to New Jersey with no idea of a location for the project, but was convinced it must be in a wilderness area far from city life.
 Ogden explained that she had received "a description and a mental picture of the place and knew it was on virgin soil, far removed from city life," as well as in the "intermountain country."
 Through friends she learned of available land in San Juan County, Utah, and after visiting the area she made up her mind.
 She claimed that the location of their commune matched her vision.
 A group of 21 disciples, mostly from the Boise area, followed her to Dry Valley in southeastern Utah in September 1933.
 Intending to start a collective farm, the group first tried to buy some irrigated ranch land on Indian Creek, but they could not pay the asking price.
 Ogden offered the owner membership in the colony and a guarantee of eternal life, but to no avail.
 They settled on a tract of barren desert near Church Rock—the site, according to Ogden, of Christ's Second Coming—and began to build the Home of Truth.

 The Home of Truth was constructed in three sections spread a few miles apart from east to west.
 The Outer Portal was made up of several buildings, including a communal house and dormitory.
-The Middle Portal, largest of the three, was planned to include a chapel made of cobblestones, although the foundation was never even finished.
+The Middle Portal, largest of the three, was planned to include a chapel made of cobblestones, although the foundation was never finished.
 The Inner Portal contained barracks and six houses.
 Marie Ogden taught that the Inner Portal, where she lived with her daughter Roberta, was located on the exact center of the Earth's axis, and that only those who lived here would be spared the coming calamities of the last days.
 There were at least 23 buildings scattered throughout Home of Truth, most with simple exteriors of unpainted board and batten or tar paper shingles.